-Applying knowledge and understanding To evaluate the level of applying knowledge and understanding, account will be taken of the student's ability to apply critical and analytic tools to the study of the texts included in the syllabus. , Autonomy of judgment To evaluate the autonomy of judgement and choices, account will be taken of the student's ability to discuss an extensive critical bibliography and to identify his/her own method of analysis of the texts under examination. may net own method of undigots of the texts under examination.
+Assassment criteria .
+Was worded as a good was developed in a Assessment criteria Knowledge and understanding To evaluate the level of knowledge and understanding, account will be taken of the ability to contextualize, discuss and analyze the literary and critical texts included in the syllabus.
+Applying knowledge and understanding To evaluate the level of applying knowledge and understanding, account will be taken of the student's ability to apply critical and analytic tools to the study of the texts included in the syllabus.
+Autonomy of judgment To evaluate the autonomy of judgement and choices, account will be taken of the student's ability to discuss an extensive critical bibliography and to identify his/her own method of analysis of the texts under examination.
 Communicating knowledge and understanding To evaluate the level of Communicating knowledge and understanding, account will be taken of the student's propriety of language, communication skills and reasoning ability.
-Capacities to continue learning To evaluate the Capacities to continue learning, account will be taken of the acquisition of critical and methodological tools that may be applied to texts and contexts not analyzed during the course.
-Final exam and grading The final grade is expressed in thirtieths.
-The exam is considered passed when criteria the grade is greater than or equal to 18.
+Capacities to continue learning To evaluate the Capacities to continue learning, account will be taken of the acquisition of critical and methodological tools that may be applied to texts and contexts not analyzed during the course. • Final exam and grading criteria The final grade is expressed in thirtieths.
+The exam is considered passed when the grade is greater than or equal to 18.
 18-21: The student demonstrates basic or/and deficient content knowledge and uses language that is often inadequate.
 The arguments provided are not consistently satisfactory.
 22-24: The student demonstrates fair knowledge of the content and expounds it in partially adequate language.
 The arguments provided are satisfactory, although generic, or merely factual and superficial.
 25-27: The student demonstrates good content knowledge and expounds it in adequate language.
 The arguments provided are satisfactory.
 28-30: The student demonstrates excellent content knowledge and expounds it with propriety of language.
 The arguments are sound and consciously provided.
-30 cum laude: the award of honours is reserved for those who demonstrate a remarkable versatility in their ability to make intertextual connections and analyze and interpret texts and literary contexts.
-Further information I
+30 cum laude: the award of honours is reserved for those who demonstrate a remarkable versatility in in their ability to make intertextual connections and analyze and interpret texts and literary contexts. analyze and interpret texts and interary contexts.
+From the support is a Further information